Ibanez vs. Fender: Which Guitar or Bass Is Best for You?

 As you'd expect, there is a huge gap in construction and sound quality between Squier guitars and American-made Fenders, but they also have a lot in common.
 For one thing, you’ll see many of the same models in the Squier lineup as you do in the USA-Fender lineup.
 The difference, for course, is in the craftsmanship and quality.

-Whether you are talking about American-made Fenders, or the Squier by Fender series, it all comes down to the simple designs that put Fender on the map to begin with.
+Whether you are talking about American-made Fenders, or the Squier by Fender series, it all comes down to the simple designs that put Fender on the map.
 Each of their classic instruments has a distinctive sound and, while different pickups and electronics can alter it somewhat, you shouldn’t expect these guitars to be something they are not.

 Fender American Professional Stratocaster